-IU does not offer professional programs in veterinary medicine or pharmacy, but you may prepare for admission to another school's program in either area by completing prerequisite course work at IUB.
-Ask your freshman advisor for the HPPLC materials that interest you.
+IU does not offer professional programs in veterinary medicine, physician assistant, or pharmacy, but you may prepare for admission to another school's program in these areas by completing prerequisite courses at IUB.
+Visit our Web site or ask your freshman advisor for the relevant HPPLC materials.

-If you are interested in pre-health profession study or prelaw study, you are encouraged to participate regularly in group meetings or individual appointments with advisors at the Health Professions and Prelaw Center.
-To further assist you, the center maintains a reference library of materials describing the scope of the health and legal professions, admission requirements and standards, curricula, and costs of professional schools.
-Applications for entrance examinations are also available, as are materials to assist in preparation for these exams.
+If you are interested in pre-health profession study or prelaw study, we encourage you to schedule an individual advising appointment at the Health Professions and Prelaw Center.
+The center also maintains a recommendation service, through which letters of recommendation may be compiled and disseminated.
+Applications for professional school admission tests are also available, as are materials to assist in preparation for these exams.